stevenrobertson/sd-docs/report/filtering2.md

   an interative algorithm but that will not give us any more performance).
 But, the querying portion of the algorithm (where most of the computation time comes from) which searches through the binary tree is highly parallelizable.

-- Permutohedral Lattice
-  The permutohedral lattice is a data structured designed to improve the performance of high-dimensional Gaussian filtering.
-It is a projection of the scaled grid (d+1)Z^(d+1) along the vector 1-> = [1,...,1] onto the hyperplane H_d:x->.1-> = 0 and is spanned by the projection of the standard basis for (d+1)Z(d+1) onto H_d [Adams et al, 2010].
-[TODO: Show permutohedral lattice matrix].
-Each of the columns of B_d are basis vectors whose coordinates sum to zero and have a consistent remainder modulo d+1 and is how points on the lattice are determined (the lattice point coordinates have a sum of zero and remainder modulo d+1).
-Lattice points with a remainder of k can be described as a "remainder-k" point.
-The algorithm works by placing pixel values in a high-dimensional space, performing the blur in that space, then sampling the values at their original locations.
-These three steps are often referred to as splatting, blurring, and splicing, respectively.

-  Using a permutohedral lattice for n values in d dimensions results in a space complexity in the order of O(dn) and a time complexity of O(d^2 n).
-According to Adams et al, 2010, algorithms based on using the permutohedral lattice are fast enough to do bilateral filtering in real time.